Join ICA

 Networking

-ICA organises and promotes projects/initiatives/conferences that enhance networking in the life sciences to share expertise and understanding.
-Attendance at ICA conferences and workshops supports the establishment of communities of practice in which the members build confidence in each others capabilities which lead to new initiatives.
+ICA organises and promotes projects, initiatives, and conferences that enhance networking within the life sciences sector, enabling the sharing of expertise and knowledge.
+Attendance at ICA conferences and workshops supports the establishment of communities of practice, where members build confidence in each other’s capabilities, leading to the development of new initiatives.

 Professional updating

-ICA’s conferences and workshops for faculty, researchers and university leaders serve as a forum to discuss innovative practice and concerns, and act as a clearinghouse for information exchange and updates on strategic issues.
-These conferences and workshops are regularly organised in association with the Standing Committees and our associated international networks (APLU, CEDIA, GCHERA), the topics focusing on education and research.
+ICA’s conferences and workshops for faculty, researchers, and university leaders provide a forum for discussing innovative practices and emerging challenges, while also serving as a platform for information exchange and updates on strategic issues.
+These events are regularly organised in collaboration with the Standing Committees and associated international networks (APLU, CEDIA, and GCHERA), with a focus on education and research.

 European dimension

-ICA organises and promotes joint EU applications, supplies member institutions with EU information, and articulates the priorities for life science universities within the European Higher Education and Research Areas.
+EU policies and opportunities, and represents the priorities of life science universities within the European Higher Education and Research Areas.

 Representation